Neurizer Urea Project

 To sustain current and future productivity, the nutrients need to be replaced by applying fertilisers.
 The most common fertilisers are nitrogen based with granular urea being the most common nitrogen-based fertiliser used in our agricultural systems.

 In the last 50 years global crop production has expanded threefold.
-Without fertilisers to increase farm productivity to feed the world, vast areas of additional land would have needed to be converted from natural eco systems, like rain forests, into agricultural production.
+Without fertilisers to increase farm productivity to feed the world, vast areas of additional land would have needed to be converted from natural ecosystems, like rainforests, into agricultural production.

 As populations continue to grow, and with higher yields of food per hectare of land required, more nutrients must be replaced to maintain sustainable land use.